boskovav/PIQMEE-Tutorial/README.md

 <figure>
 	<a id="fig:bdsky_smooth"></a>
 	<img style="width:80%;" src="figures/bdsky_smooth.png" alt="">
-	<figcaption>Figure 22: The smooth R<sub>e</sub> skyline.</figcaption>
+	<figcaption>Figure 23: The smooth R<sub>e</sub> skyline.</figcaption>
 </figure>
 <br>

-We can see from the figure above that the R<sub>e</sub> was always around 1, but there seems to have been a period where it was rather close to 1.1 between 0.25-0.6 years before present, so 3-7 months before the last sample.
+We can see from the figure above that the R<sub>e</sub> was always around 1, but there seems to have been a time period (0.3-0.6 years before present, so 3.5-7 months before the last sample) where it was rather close to 1.1.

 ----